The Joints

 *Wilber’s Barbecue, Goldsboro (E, w) – A classic Eastern-style barbecue joint, consistently good day in and day out, no small feat for a place that serves as many plates of ‘cue as they do.
 A

 Wink’s King of Barbecue, Salisbury (L, w) – Very good barbecue in one of the state’s original barbecue towns.
 Good wood-cooked flavor in the ‘cue, though I found it a bit mushy to rate among the state’s very best.
+Not the king but royalty.
 B+

 The Woodlands Barbecue Restaurant, Blowing Rock – We’ll make it there someday…